Jan Brueghel the Elder: Ideological context

 Jan Brueghel's work reflects the various ideological currents at work in the Catholic Spanish Netherlands during his lifetime.
 The Catholic Counter-Reformation's worldview played an important role in the artist's practice.
-Central in this worldview was the belief that the earth and its inhabitants were revelations of God.
+Central in this worldview was the belief that the earth and its inhabitants were revelations of a supreme being, God.
 Artistic representation of, and scientific investigation into, that divine revelation was encouraged and valued.
-Breughel's friend and patron, the Counter-Reformation Cardinal Federico Borromeo, particularly emphasized the beauty and diversity of the animal world.
+Breughel's friend and patron, the Counter-Reformation Cardinal Federico Borromeo, particularly emphasised the beauty and diversity of the animal world.
 In his I tre libri delle laudi divine (published only posthumously in 1632) Borromeo wrote: 'Looking then with attentive study at animals' construction and formation, and at their parts, members, and characters, can it not be said how excellently divine wisdom has demonstrated the value of its great works?'
-Jan Brueghel's realistic depictions of nature in all its various forms, in flowers, landscapes, animals, etc., was clearly in line with the view that study of the god's creation was an important source for knowing this god.
+Jan Brueghel's realistic depictions of nature in all its various forms, in flowers, landscapes, animals, etc., was clearly in line with the view that study of God's creation was an important source for knowing God.

 Brueghel's era also saw a growing interest in the study of nature through empirical evidence as opposed to relying on inherited tradition.
 The increased access to new animals and exotic plants from the newly discovered territories played an important role in this intellectual exploration.
 This resulted in the appearance of the first scholarly catalogues and encyclopedias, including the illustrated natural history catalogues of 16th-century naturalists Conrad Gesner and Ulisse Aldrovandi.
 Their major contribution to natural history was the creation of an extensive system of description of each animal.
 Gesner placed all the species within four general categories: quadrupeds, birds, fish and serpents.
-He described animals in alphabetical order and in terms of nomenclature, geographic origins, mode of living and behavior.
+He described animals in alphabetical order and in terms of nomenclature, geographic origins, mode of living and behaviour.
 Aldrovandi took another approach and did not order animals alphabetically.
 He relied on visual resemblance as the classifying factor.
 For example, he grouped the horse together with analogous animals, such as the donkey and mule, and separated species into categories, such as birds with webbed feet and nocturnal birds.